Xiaohao-Xu/SLAM-under-Perturbation/README.md

 <br>

-## Code Coming Soon: Stay Tuned for Update!  :fire: :fire: :fire:
+## Our Benchmarking Code is Released!
+See [Instruction](./benchmark/Instructions.md)  :fire: :fire: :fire:

 - Generative models, such as **Sora**, can simulate very **COOL** videos but **fail** to capture the **physics and dynamics of our Real World**.